Asymptotics for graphically divergent series: dense digraphs and 2-SAT formulae: Asymptotic transfers for graphically divergent series

 \section{Asymptotic transfers for graphically divergent series}

-This section is devoted to the study of exponential generating series of a certain kind: the corresponding counting sequences diverge as powers of quadratic functions (graphically divergent).
-For this purpose, we introduce asymptotic transfers, which map the above series into bivariate generating functions composed of the asymptotic coefficients.
-We show that the series under consideration admit a ring structure, and that the transfers are consistent with ring operations and compositions with analytic functions, as well as with several other operations such as differentiation and integration.
+This section is devoted to the study of graphically divergent series and the corresponding Coefficient~GFs.
+We show that the graphically divergent series admit a ring structure, and that the asymptotic transfers are consistent with ring operations and compositions with analytic functions, as well as with several other operations such as differentiation and integration.
 Moreover, the concept of asymptotic transfer can be extended to the case of marking variables.